There are 13 Canadian commercial satellite constellations in development with 384 planned satellites and five satellites already on-orbit.

-Five of the companies, Telesat, Kepler Communications, NorStar Space Data, UrtheCast, and GHGSat have either publicly announced that they’ve raised funds, or have in the case of Telesat used internal funds for their demonstration missions.
+Five of the companies, Telesat, Kepler Communications, NorthStar Earth and Space, UrtheCast, and GHGSat have either publicly announced that they’ve raised funds, or have in the case of Telesat used internal funds for their demonstration missions.

 Telesat, Kepler, and GHGSat have all launched demonstration satellites.
 GHGSat, Kepler and Helios Wire all have satellites launching in the next couple of months.

 Most of the satellites to be launched are small satellites.
-Only NorStar and UrtheCast are planning larger satellites.
+Only NorthStar and UrtheCast are planning larger satellites.

 The government has contributed to the initial development of some of the planned constellations through the Canadian Space Agency’s Space Technology Development Program and some companies have received funding from the federal government’s Strategic Innovation Fund.

 One of the organizations not listed is the Space Flight Laboratory (SFL) in Toronto.
 While SFL has been innovating in small satellite development for 20 years and has, and likely will be supplier a to some of the companies, it does not have a commercial constellation of its own.